 Unfounded - more likely than not the abuse or neglect did not happen

 *You must get this notice!
 Make sure CPS has an address where you will get notices.
 CPS must notify you by certified mail.
 You have a short time to challenge a finding.

 How will a CPS finding affect me?

 It shows up on a background check, even if you are appealing it.
-A CPS finding permanently keeps you from any paid or volunteer work giving you unsupervised access to children or vulnerable adults.
+A CPS finding keeps you for at least 5 years from any paid or volunteer work giving you unsupervised access to children or vulnerable adults.
 This includes volunteering at a child's school, housekeeping for a long-term care facility, or caregiver jobs.
 These are just a few examples.